Harry H. Laughlin Papers

 Biographical Note

-Dr. Laughlin was married to Pansy Bowen of Kirksville on Sept.
+Laughlin married Pansy Bowen of Kirksville on Sept.
 13, 1902; they had no children.
-After his retirement from the Eugenics Record Office they returned to Kirksville in December 1939.
+After his retirement from the Eugenics Record Office, they returned to Kirksville in December 1939.
 Dr. Laughlin died January 26, 1943, and was buried near his father and mother in Highland Park Cemetery in Kirksville.

 Extent